-The federally mandated policy about alcohol and other drugs will be distributed to all students via email and will be discussed in more detail with students during orientation sessions and Lions Pride information sessions.
+The Federally Mandated Policy about alcohol and other drugs will be distributed to all students via email and will be discussed in more detail with students during orientation sessions and Lions Pride information sessions.
 In addition, the alcohol and drug policy will be presented via email to all employees with the distribution of the Employee Personnel Manual each fall.
 WSCC also posts notices about alcohol and drug awareness activities throughout the year on campus bulletin boards.

-Alcohol-and Drug-Free Campus Workplace Policy:
+Alcohol and Drug-Free Campus Workplace Policy:

 Wallace State Community College is committed to providing students, faculty, staff, and visitors a safe campus and workplace.
 The college recognizes the health risks associated with controlled substance use and alcohol misuse and is committed to supporting students and employees who seek treatment for these conditions.
 The college also recognizes that controlled substance use and alcohol misuse diminish workplace and campus safety and undermine the college's ability to fulfill its mission of providing quality education for all students in an atmosphere that promotes intellectual pursuit, spiritual growth, and social and personal responsibility.
-Compliance with this policy is considered a condition of employment and attendance at WSCC and monitored by the Human Resources Department.
+Compliance with this policy is considered a condition of employment and attendance at WSCC.
 All employees and students have been notified of this policy by print publication and electronic delivery.

-Human Resources incident reports for staff:
+Human Resources incident reports: